lab1092/blender-manual_ja/manual/modeling/meshes/selecting/advanced.rst

    Face Angles
       Selects all edges that are between two faces forming a similar angle, as with those already selected.
    Crease
-      Selects all edges that have a similar :guilabel:`Crease` value as those already selected.
-The :guilabel:`Crease` value is a setting used by the :doc:`Subsurf Modifier </modifiers/generate/subsurf>`.
+      Selects all edges that have a similar *Crease* value as those already selected.
+The *Crease* value is a setting used by the :doc:`Subsurf Modifier </modifiers/generate/subsurf>`.
    Bevel
-      Selects all edges that have the same :guilabel:`Bevel Weight` as those already selected.
+      Selects all edges that have the same *Bevel Weight* as those already selected.
    Seam
-      Selects all edges that have the same :guilabel:`Seam` state as those already selected. :guilabel:`Seam` is a true/false setting used in :doc:`UV-texturing </textures/mapping/uv>`.
+      Selects all edges that have the same *Seam* state as those already selected. *Seam* is a true/false setting used in :doc:`UV-texturing </textures/mapping/uv>`.
    Sharpness
-      Selects all edges that have the same :guilabel:`Sharp` state as those already selected. :guilabel:`Sharp` is a true/false setting (a flag) used by the :doc:`EdgeSplit Modifier </modifiers/generate/edge_split>`.
+      Selects all edges that have the same *Sharp* state as those already selected. *Sharp* is a true/false setting (a flag) used by the :doc:`EdgeSplit Modifier </modifiers/generate/edge_split>`.

 Face Selection Mode: